be5invis/Iosevka/doc/custom-build.md

         - `U+1F8D6` LONG RIGHTWARDS ARROW THROUGH X
         - `U+1F8D7` LONG RIGHTWARDS ARROW WITH DOUBLE SLASH
         - `U+1F8D8` LONG LEFT RIGHT ARROW WITH DEPENDENT LOBE
-    - Remove `NWID` and `WWID` features typographic features
+    - Remove `NWID` and `WWID` typographic features
   - `fixed`: Apply `fontconfig-mono` changes and further remove ligations.
   - `wide-mosaic`: Similar to `normal`, but all mosaic (box-drawing characters and block elements) will be wide.
-* `serifs`: Optional, String, configures style of serifs.
+* `serifs`: Optional, String, configures the style of serifs.
   - When set to `slab`, the font will be converted into slab-serif.
-  - Otherwise the font will be sans-serif.
+  - Otherwise, the font will be sans-serif.
 * `noCvSs`: Optional, Boolean, disables `cv##` and `ss##` OpenType features.
 * `noLigation`: Optional, Boolean, disables ligations.
 * `exportGlyphNames`: Optional, Boolean, whether to export glyph names into the fonts.
-Setting this to `true` will increase file footprint, however this is necessary for ligature support in [Kitty](https://sw.kovidgoyal.net/kitty/).
+Setting this to `true` will increase file footprint; this is necessary for ligature support in [Kitty](https://sw.kovidgoyal.net/kitty/).
 * `webfontFormats`: Optional, Array of String.
 Controls the formats needed to be exported into the webfont CSS.
 Valid options are `'TTF'` and `'WOFF2'`, or including both.
 * `buildTextureFeature`: Optional, Boolean, whether to build the `TXTR` feature for cross-letter texture adjustments.
 Defaults to false.

-Build plan could have 9 optional subsections:
+The build plan could have 9 optional subsections:
 * `ligations`
 * `variants`
 * `weights`